pullashradha/BookReview/README.md

 HTML | CSS | EmberJS
 ----- | ----- | -----
 --- | --- | Add imageDescription in models for accessibility
+--- | --- | Sort reviews for a book in descending order by date

 ## Support and Contact Details